lupyuen/lupyuen.github.io/src/usb.md

 [(See the complete log)](https://github.com/lupyuen/lora-sx1262#read-registers)

-If we see this...
+If we see these values...
 Our PineDio USB Driver is talking correctly to CH341 SPI and SX1262!

 Note that the values above will change when we __transmit and receive LoRa Messages__.